Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-Do What You Love and the Money Will Follow
+Do What You Love and the Money Will Follow: My Story

 Then I read in the paper about a woman who saved all kinds of money with coupons.
 She had given a class the night before, but I hadn't known about it.
 I contacted her, explained my situation with wanting to be home for my children, and asked her if she would be willing to teach me and a few family members and friends what she knew.
 She did, and I took the information and ran with it.

-Each Sunday I would buy the local newspaper and gather all the coupons in it, compare the coupons to the sales, and plan a once per week mega-shopping trip.
-I would leave the kids with my husband and head out for 4-hour adventures to various stores in my town.
-I took my shopping totals from $120 per week, down to $60 per week for my family of 5.
-I regularly found all kinds of deals on food and toiletries so that I could purchase things for free or pennies, and donate them to various charities.
-I enjoyed it so much; I started sharing my knowledge with everyone I knew.
+I regularly found all kinds of deals on food and toiletries so that I could purchase things for free or pennies and donate them to various charities.
+I enjoyed it so much that I started sharing my knowledge with everyone I knew.
 Then I got the idea to teach classes for money as a way to start my own business and keep my husband happy.

 The Beginning of a Wonderful Opportunity

 My first meeting was really fun.
 There were about 12 other people there, all shoppers, but mostly older, regular customers.
 We were given snacks, and of course, they were delicious.
 The snacks at these meetings were usually baked goods from the store for us to try.
 Sometimes the snacks were new foods that the store was just starting to carry so that we could give our opinions about the item.